instadw/instadwell-blog/_posts/2026-2-14-top-6-co-living-spaces-in-saket-and-malviya-nagar-posh-living-vs-budget-reality.md

 **Q: Is there a PG in Saket under Rs.
 5,000?**
 Not in any managed or verifiable building.
 The lowest managed rent in the Saket- Malviya Nagar belt is Rs.
 8,543 ([Zolo Cherry](https://instadwell.com/properties/2503-zolo-cherry) in Khirki).
 Sub-Rs.
 5,000 listings that claim a "Saket" address are almost always deep inside Saidulajab, Khirki, or Neb Sarai village -often local landlords with no formal agreement, no security, and no refund policy on the deposit.
 If you see a Rs.
 4,000 "fully furnished Saket PG" online, treat it as a red flag.

+**Q: Is there a PG in Saket under Rs.
+5,000 with food?**
+No managed operator includes food at this price point in Saket.
+The closest all-inclusive managed option is [Zolo Cherry](https://instadwell.com/properties/2503-zolo-cherry) in Malviya Nagar at Rs.
+8,543, which includes meals and housekeeping.
+An unmanaged Rs.
+4,500 Saket room plus separate mess fees of Rs.
+2,000- 2,500 usually costs about the same as this managed stay, without any of the security.

 **Q: Is there a single room PG in Saket, Delhi?**
 Yes.
 Single rooms in managed co-living in Saket start from Rs.
 14,000- 15,000 on the budget end and go up to Rs.
 40,000 for premium private suites.
 [HelloWorld Ignou](https://instadwell.com/properties/3227-helloworld-ignou) at Rs.
 14,000 is the most affordable verified single room option near this belt.
 [HelloWorld Kailasha](https://instadwell.com/properties/3235-helloworld-kailasha) at Rs.
 40,000 is the premium end -private suite-style living with South Delhi address and full amenities.